-Number of U.S. smartphone subscribers surpasses 100 million, says comScoreAlex Wagner - Deputy Managing Editor, News Desk
+Number of U.S. smartphone subscribers surpasses 100 million, says comScoreAlex Wagner - Editorial Director of News and Content

 We've seen smartphone adoption continue to grow seemingly with each new market share report that comes out, and now it seems that smartphone use has hit a bit of a milestone here in the U.S. According to the latest mobile report from comScore, which covers the three-month period ending January 2012, there are over 100 million U.S. smartphone subscribers (101.3 million at the end of January, to be exact).
 That's a jump of 13 percent from October 2011.
 The report also mentions that, at the end of January, there were 234 million people age 13 or older using a mobile phone in the U.S.